Anthropology

-Undergraduate major: anthropology (BA, BS)
+Undergraduate majors: anthropology (BA, BS); global health studies (BA, BS)

 Graduate degrees: MA in anthropology; PhD in anthropology